They are known by most as containing healing properties, providing koalas with their only source of sustenance, and having distinctly smelling leaves.

 How to revive Eucalyptus

 As we have seen, there are a few issues that can affect the beautiful Eucalyptus tree.
-Let’s look here as to how to revive your tree so you can continue to enjoy it benefits.

 Generally, signs of stress on the outside of the plant are related to the root system and soil environments.

 First, try to identify the issue.
 Is it the watering schedule – too much?
 Too little?
 Has it been recently replanted?
 Is your soil following our recommendations for content and consistency?

 Has it been exposed to frost or very low temperatures?
 Does it get enough light?
 And finally, is there any risk of fungal disease?